AdobeDocs/campaign-web.en/help/v8/preview-test/preview-content.md

     ![](assets/simulate-select-profiles.png)

-1. Click **[!UICONTROL Select]** to confirm your selection in both tabs.
+1. Click **[!UICONTROL Select]** to confirm your selection.

-    A preview of the email is displayed in the right pane of the **[!UICONTROL Simulate]** screen.
+    A preview of the delivery content is displayed in the right pane of the **[!UICONTROL Simulate]** screen.
 Personalized elements are replaced with the data from the profile selected in the left pane.

     ![](assets/simulate-preview.png)